kndjacob/TestNJhin/README.md

 **Note**: Ensure you have Python3 installed.
 Using **Visual Studio Code** is recommended.

-Thanks for using our test engine!
+Thanks for using test engine!